GrzegorzManiak/NodeExpressEjsTcss/README.md

 2. Premade scripts to compile your Tailwind CSS files.
 3. An easy subdomain router function.
 4. Easy SSL and Cloudflare Origin CA certificate setup by just setting the **SSL** boolean to **true**.
-5. Already set up an EJS environment.
+5. Already set up an EJS and Tailwind CSS environment.

 ## Scripts.
 1. ```npm run debug``` - Runs Nodemon for easy development, automatically restarts the server on change to any file.